Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Add a pinch of cinnamon to stimulate circulation.

-Substitute honey with yoghurt or glycerin for added moisturizing.
+Substitute honey with yogurt or glycerin for added moisturizing.

-Apply weekly following weekend sun exposure or prior to beach activities.
+Apply weekly following weekend sun exposure or before beach activities.

 Usage.